BZoennchen/supercollider-book/chapters/supercollider/pattern/4-events.md

 ```

 Note that ``\db`` is a logarithmic unit used to measure sound level.
-Doubling the amplitude is approximately equal to adding 3 db.^
+Doubling the amplitude is approximately equal to adding 3 dB.

 ```isc
 -6.dpamp    // 0.50118723362727